Crocmagnon/blog/content/posts/sourcehut/index.md

 date: 2020-07-01T20:26:41+00:00
 aliases: ["/sourcehut"]
 ---
-!!!
-Info "🧓🏻 Old post"
+{{< note class="info" title="🧓🏻 Old post" >}}
 This post is quite old now.
 Since then, I've moved my git repositories to a self-hosted [gitea](https://gitea.io/) instance and I cancelled my subscription.
 I still stand behind this post though.
 Sourcehut is a solid git forge and keeps improving.
+{{< /note >}}

 For a few weeks now I've been hosting my new projects at [sourcehut](https://sr.ht/~crocmagnon) instead of my usual GitHub account.
 So far, the experience has been very pleasant but it also has some drawbacks.
 Let's talk about it!